microsoft/terminal/doc/specs/#13000 - In-process ConPTY.md

 //                    ╰  └──────────────────┘
 //
 // The good news is that nothing prevents you from giving the Console Buffer the exact
 // same size as the VT Viewport and for modern terminals doing so is recommended.
-That way, `CONSRV_POINT_I32`
-// instances are all viewport-relative and content below/above the viewport is never addressed:
+// That way, coordinates are viewport-relative and content below/above the viewport is never addressed:
 //
 //                       ┌──────────────────┐    ╮
 //                       │y=-3              │    │